Ecwid/ecwid-api-docs/includes/_products.md

 inStock | boolean | `true` if the product or any of its combinations is in stock (quantity is more than zero) or has unlimited quantity. `false` otherwise. name |  string |  Product title price | number |  Base product price priceInProductList | number |  Product price displayed in a storefront.
-May differ from the *price* value when the product has combinations and the default combination's price is different from the base product price wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise
+May differ from the *price* value when the product has options and combinations and the default combination's price is different from the base product price wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of wholesale price tiers (quantity limit and price pairs) compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend *Omitted if empty* isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise